Population Interference in Panel Experiments: Setup

 \subsection{Assignments}

-Consider a randomized experiment occurring over $T$ periods, on a finite population of $n$ experimental units.
+Consider a randomized experiment occurring over $T$ periods on a finite population of $n$ experimental units.
 At each time step $t \in \{1, \cdots, T\}$, unit $i \in \{1, \cdots, n\}$ can be assigned to treatment ($W_{i, t} = 1$) or control ($W_{i, t} = 0$); extensions to non-binary treatments are straightforward.
 We denote by $W_{i, 1:t} = (W_{i, 1}, W_{i, 2}, \cdots, W_{i, t})$ the assignment path up to time $t$ for unit $i$, $W_{1:n, t}$ the assignment vector for all $n$ units at time step $t$ and $W_{1:n, 1:t} \in \{0, 1\}^{n \times t}$ the assignment matrix.
 Hence, for each $i$ and $t$, $W_{i, 1:t}$ is a vector of length $t$, $W_{1:n, t}$ is a vector of length $n$ and $W_{1:n, 1:t}$ is a matrix of dimension $n \times t$.

 We define an assignment mechanism (or design) to be the probability distribution of the assignment matrix $\mathbb{P}(W_{1:n, 1:T})$.

+For example, in a Bernoulli design, the assignment mechanism is independent across time and units such that $\mathbb{P}(W_{i,t} = 1) = p$ for all $i,t$.
+More generally, we will often work with assignments that are temporally independent. \begin{definition}[Temporally independent assignment mechanism] We say an assignment mechanism is temporally independent if $W_{1:n, t}$ and $W_{1:n, t^{'}}$ are independent for any $t$ and $t^{'}$ \end{definition}

-Following much of the literature on analyzing complex experiments, we adopt the randomization-based approach to inference, in which the assignment mechanism is the only source of randomness (see \cite{kempthorne1955} and \cite{abadie_2020sampling} for extended discussions).
+Following much of the literature on analyzing complex experiments, we adopt the randomization-based approach to inference, in which the assignment mechanism is the only source of randomness \citep{kempthorne1955}; see \cite{abadie_2020sampling} for a recent review.
 Throughout, we use lower cases $w$ with the appropriate subscript for realizations of the assignment matrix $W$.